colab-coop/colab-coop/src/blog/markdown/have-a-seat-mindfully.md

 <div class="spacing--mid-x"></div>

-Really enjoying taking time out of the work day to sit in silence together with other CoLabrs.
-Some of us seasoned practitioners of one mindfullness philosophy or another.
-Others simply embracing the time to breathe, reset or recalibrate.
-In either case, a subtle but deep connection is happening between peers.
-This humble weekly tradition embodies our approach to work, and creates value to our lives.
+We really enjoying taking time out of the work day to sit in silence together with other CoLabrs.
+Some of us seasoned practitioners of one mindfullness philosophy or another, while others simply embrace a time to breathe, rest and reset.
+Through this simple act, a subtle but deep connection is happening between peers.
+This humble weekly tradition embodies our approach to work, and creates value within our lives.

-Here are some of things those who are joining the weekly sit are saying about the experience:
+Here are some of things those who join the weekly sit say about the experience:

 <hr>